kaixin-wang/kaixin-wang.github.io/_research/ParkinsonsClassification.md

 ---
-title: "Parkinson's Disease Classification Project"
+title: "Parkinson\'s Disease Classification Project"
 collection: research
 permalink: /research/ParkinsonsClassification
 excerpt: 'Classifying if a person has the Parkinson's disease based on data collected from experiments.'